rotexsoft/leanorm/docs/getting-started.md

 ```

 ### Methods for Fetching data from the Database

+> **WARNING:** When fetching data & trying to eager load related data, make sure the primary key column is amongst the columns you have specified to be selected in the fetch query because values from that primary key column would be needed to fetch the various related data.

 The following methods for fetching data from the database are defined in **\GDAO\Model** which is extended by **\LeanOrm\Model**: